jacobxperez/notes-on-javascript/README.md

 # Notes On JavaScript
-An Open Source JavaSript Knowledge Base
+An Open Source JavaScript Knowledge Base